 - Full users have access to our Full-Stack Observability features, which include our curated UI experiences like APM, infrastructure monitoring, browser monitoring, mobile monitoring, and synthetic monitors.
 For details on what's available, see Capabilities.

 - For organizations on New Relic One pricing: these users are billable.
 The Standard edition includes one free full user and up to five total.

-If a user in your organization is set as a basic user in one account and a full user in another, the user has full user access for all accounts.
+If a user in your organization is set as a basic user in one account and a full user in another, the user is considered a full user and has full user access on all accounts in that organization.

 For how to edit a user's type, see Manage users.